Boost Your Performance with Head Weight Harness

 For athletes, weightlifters, and bodybuilders, notably, full physical performance depends on a strong and consistent neck.
 Among the most effective tools available for reaching this is the head weight harness.
 Encouraging strength, stability, and injury prevention, this specific piece of equipment targets the sometimes neglected muscles in the neck, upper back, and shoulders.

-- Head harness weight training helps to lower the risk of neck and back injuries during heavy lifting.
+Reduces risk of neck and back injuries during lifting.

 What is a Head Weight Harness?